-When witness to a crime in progress all students have a lawful responsibility to report the criminal activity immediately to 911 if off campus, and if on campus 7911 from any campus landline (7911 will dial directly into the Public Safety Office).
+When witness to a crime in progress all students have a lawful responsibility to report the criminal activity immediately to 911 if off campus, and if on campus 7911 from any campus landline (7911 will dial directly into the Oakwood University Police Department).

-When an alleged incident has occurred all students have a responsibility to report the matter as follows:
+When an alleged incident has occurred, all students have a responsibility to report the matter as follows:

-- 1. When the offender is a student, then the offended student shall report the matter to their hall director, or if a community student to the Vice President for Student Services. - 2.
-When the offender is an employee or a non student of the University, the offended student should report the matter to the Office of Student Services. - 3.
-The staff person or administrator who receives the report is to contact Public Safety immediately so that a formal report can be made and victim security can be coordinated if warranted.
-(This insures compliance with the Clery Act where the staff/administrator would be considered a "Reporting Authority" and is required by law to report the incident to Public Safety). - 4.
-Public Safety will assist the victim in the filing of criminal charges if requested to do so.
+- 1. When the offender is a student, then the offended student shall report the matter to the Oakwood University Police Department. - 2.
+When the offender is an employee or a non-student of the University, the offended student should report the matter to the Oakwood University Police Department. - 3.
+The staff person or administrator who receives any report of a crime is to contact the Oakwood University Police Department immediately so that a formal report can be made and victim security can be coordinated if warranted.
+(This insures compliance with the Clery Act where the staff/administrator would be considered a "Reporting Authority" and is required by law to report the incident to Oakwood University Police Department). - 4.
+The Oakwood University Police Department will assist the victim in the filing of criminal charges if requested to do so.